luisragnini/luisragnini/README.md

 I'm currently focusing on honing my skills in front-end technologies, building interactive and responsive web applications that provide great user experiences.
 However, my ultimate goal is to become a full-stack developer, mastering both the front-end and back-end to create comprehensive and robust applications. 🚀

-I believe in continuous learning and enjoy experimenting with new technologies and frameworks.
-My GitHub repositories showcase my progress and the various projects I've been working on.
-I'm excited about the endless possibilities in the tech world and look forward to contributing to the community and collaborating on innovative projects. 🌟

 ## Technologies and Tools

 ![HTML5](https://img.shields.io/badge/HTML5-E34F26?style=for-the-badge&logo=html5&logoColor=white)